v0.2.0 · Mac & Windows · MIT license

 Straight to the release

-Scan with an iPhone or any camera app — opens the release page with the current ZIP.
+Scan with an iPhone or any camera app — opens the release page with the macOS and Windows downloads.

 https://github.com/tobwil/pocketpane/releases/tag/v0.2.0